cryinkfly/openSUSE-Baldur/README.md

 [^1]: Nano is used as the editor in this example!
 [^2]: The audio controller from the graphics card must also be passed through to the VM!
 [^3]: Flatpak apps are automatically installed in USER mode!
+[^4]: Boatswain requires the WebSocket plugin to connect to OBS Studio!